VS Code Extension

 Metadata header

-Timestamp, file count, and the size limit used — so every snapshot is self-documenting.
+Timestamp, file count, skipped files, excluded files, total repo size, and estimated token count — every snapshot is fully self-documenting.

 File contents

-Every file follows with its full source in a language-tagged fenced code block for syntax highlighting.
+Every selected file follows with its full source in a language-tagged fenced code block for syntax highlighting.

 # Workspace Snapshot: `my-project`